-The proposed bounded-size K-means clustering algorithm is analyzed in this subsection.
+The proposed bounded-size K-means clustering algorithm is analyzed in this section.
 Since the proposed algorithm is threshold-based, the traditional threshold-based clustering algorithm [18] is selected as benchmark.
-The improvement of the proposed clustering algorithm as compared to the benchmark method is firstly provided.
-Influence of the parameters including lower bound, upper bound, ε{INI} and ε{OFFSET} on the clustering results is further investigated.
+The improvement of the proposed clustering algorithm as compared to the benchmark method is first provided.
+Influence of the parameters including lower bound, upper bound, $\varepsilon{INI}$ and $\varepsilon{OFFSET}$ on the clustering results is further investigated.